 Then we bought our cabin in the woods and became proud owners of The Giant Rhubarb That Will Not Die.

 We cut off huge stalks of it and gave shopping bags full of them to people we knew.
 A sick goat self-medicated by eating it to the ground.
 And when the septic tank was installed, it was accidentally dug up by the backhoe, dumped upside down and covered in dirt.
 It was dead.

 When we were last out at the cabin, there’s a new baby rhubarb plant growing out of the bottom of the giant root.
 This beast could teach us a lot about survival and tenacity.

-Whether you buy them, are given them, or have a monster rhubarb patch, what do you do with all that rhubarb?
-After all, spring is coming.
+That’s the fun of eating locally and seasonally – sometimes you end up with a crazy amount of one food to process.
+Whether you buy them, are given them, or you have a monster rhubarb patch, what do you DO with all of that rhubarb?

 These are EASY.